iotile/poduino/examples/blink-tutorial/README.md

 ### HW Setup

 The equivalent of the **Hello World!** for an Arduino is to make its internal LED blink.
-This can be done on the PODuino (as with most Arduinos) by just following the [Blink Example](https://www.arduino.cc/en/Tutorial/Blink).
+This can be done on the PODuino (as with most Arduinos).

-Basically, simple open the Arduino IDE, create a new file, and copy the following code:
+Open the Arduino IDE, create a new file, and copy the following code:

 ```
 void setup() {